itod/pathological-docs/README.md

 1. Percent-encode the whitespace using `%20` to represent each space character.
 So `Application Support` becomes: `Application%20Support`.
 For example: `~/Library/Application%20Support`
 2. Use a wildcard name test (`*`) plus a [predicate]() which tests the node's name using the [`name`](#fn-name) function.
 For example: `~/Library/*[name() = 'Application Support']`

+###<a name="comments"></a>Comments

+Comments may be used to provide informative annotation for an expression.
+Comments are lexical constructs only, and do not affect expression processing.

+Comments are strings, delimited by the symbols `(:` and `:)`.
+Comments may be nested.

+A comment may be used anywhere ignorable whitespace is allowed.

+The following is an example of a comment:

+    (: Houston, we have a problem :)

 ###<a name="string-functions"></a>String Functions